- Country Info

 Read More: Mexico TEFL Country Profile

-If you seek the adventure of teaching English in a country off the beaten path, Myanmar provides the opportunity of a lifetime.
-Bordered primarily by India, Thailand, and China, this ancient southeast Asia nation had been closed off from the outside world culturally and economically for decades but has recently reopened to international travel and commerce This has created a growing demand for English language instruction.
+If you seek the adventure of teaching English in a country off the beaten path, Myanmar (formerly known as Burma) provides the opportunity of a lifetime.
+Bordered primarily by India, Thailand, and China, this ancient Southeast Asian nation had been closed off from the outside world culturally and economically for decades but has recently reopened to international travel and commerce.
+This has created a growing demand for English language instruction.
 Like Cambodia, Myanmar has looser hiring requirements than some other Asian nations, making it easier for those without a college degree to get hired.
+There

 Those who venture to teach English in Myanmar will encounter a beautiful nation steeped in history and culture.
 From bustling city markets and subtropical beaches to some of the world's largest and most ancient Buddhist temples, Myanmar offers an opportunity to explore a beautiful country that is one of few left untouched by mass tourism, chain restaurants, and rampant commercialism.